I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/strmini/nf-strmini-streamclassgetnextevent.md

 The minidriver can call <b>StreamClassGetNextEvent</b> successively to loop through the event queue, examining one event at a time.

-The caller may specify additional search criteria to match events on the event queue.</p>
+The caller may specify additional search criteria to match events on the event queue.

 ## Requirements
 | &nbsp; | &nbsp; |